✔ The 1.5-year programme was cancelled after just six months

 - Biomass boilers

-You can even get another one, but only if it’s from this list of secondary measures:
+You could even have applied for another one, but only from this list of secondary measures:

 - Windows: Double glazing or triple glazing (if they’re replacing single glazing), or secondary glazing (only in addition to single glazing)